arp001/Aqua-Alert/README.md

 # Aqua-Alert
-An iphone application to keep track of your daily water drinking habits.
+# An iphone application to keep track of your daily water drinking habits.
-## [ Please see 'Screenshots' to learn more.]
+### [ Please see 'Screenshots' to learn more]
 ## Overview:
 ### 1. Log a 'drink' by clicking on the '+' button
 ### 2. View daily progress (indicated by a progress bar indicator)